dcreager/dcreager.net/content/nel/intro.markdown

 ![request service flow](service-flow.png){:.figure}

-How do you monitor this service — especially when that cloudy bit in the middle is completely out of your control?
+How do you monitor this service — especially when that annoying cloudy bit in the middle is completely out of your control?

 Server logs are a great source of information, and are typically part of the answer.
 Your server creates a record for every single connection attempt that